Euclid preparation. XXXIX. The effect of baryons on the Halo Mass Function: Results

 \subsection{Robustness of the model to the assumed baryon fraction relation}

-In our previous results, we have shown the performance of our model in reconstructing $M_{\rm vir, dmo}$, assuming that the baryon fraction of each halo is known.
-It is also interesting to understand if one assumes a baryon fraction-mass relation averaged through a sample and uses this instead.
+Above, we demonstrate the performance of our model in reconstructing $M_{\rm vir, dmo}$ under the assumption that the baryon fraction for each halo is known.
+Additionally, it is of interest to evaluate the performance of the model when employing an averaged baryon fraction–mass relation across a sample, as an alternative approach.
+This approach is arguably more realistic for implementation in cosmological analyses.

-In Fig.~\ref{fig:hmf-rec}, we present the ratio of the cumulative halo abundance assuming different masses on the hydro simulation with respect to the halo abundance of virial halos on the dmo simulation.
-We present the results for the virial mass of the hydro simulation as well as the virial prediction of our model if: \begin{enumerate} \item We assume that the baryon fraction of individual objects is known. \item We assume a predictive baryon fraction relation given by Eq.~\eqref{eq:fb-sims} with parameters shown in Table~\ref{tab:par} for the Magneticum set. \item We assume a stochastic baryon fraction with mean given by Eq.~\eqref{eq:fb-sims} with parameters shown in Table~\ref{tab:par} for the Magneticum set and with a scatter of 0.17 dex. \end{enumerate} The third case addresses the possibility that the scatter of the cluster gas fraction in simulation is underestimated compared to observational data.
+In Fig.~\ref{fig:hmf-rec}, we present the ratio between the cumulative halo abundance assuming different masses in the hydro simulation and the halo abundance of virial halos in the dmo simulation.
+We present the results for the virial mass of the hydro simulation as well as the virial prediction of our model when taking into account the following assumptions: \begin{enumerate} \item That the baryon fraction of individual objects is known. \item A predictive baryon fraction relation given by Eq.~\eqref{eq:fb-sims} with parameters shown in Table~\ref{tab:par} for the Magneticum set. \item A stochastic baryon fraction with mean given by Eq.~\eqref{eq:fb-sims} with parameters shown in Table~\ref{tab:par} for the Magneticum set and with a scatter of 0.17 dex. \end{enumerate} The third case addresses the possibility that the scatter of the cluster gas fraction in the simulation is underestimated compared to observational data.
 We assume the scatter of $0.17$ dex reported by~\citet{Andreon:2017rih} for the gas fraction.
-For better plot readability, we present error bars only for the second case, assuming uncorrelated Poisson errors for the abundances.
-Different panels correspond to the redshifts $z\in\{0.0, 0.5, 1.0, 2.0\}$ and for all panels, we use Magneticum Box 2b, but for $z=0.0$ where we use Box 2 as the Box 2b was not run down to this redshift.
+To increase the readability of the plot, we only present error bars for the first case, assuming uncorrelated Poisson errors for the abundances.
+Different panels correspond to the redshifts $z\in\{0.0, 0.5, 1.0, 2.0\},$ and for all panels we use Magneticum Box 2b, except for $z = 0.0,$ where we use Box 2, as Box 2b was not run to this redshift.